Identity Management, Tools, Cerebro Overview

 - Enabled or disabled.
 If they are disabled, they do not have a current affiliation with the university.
 This is tied to type (i.e. student, staff, special, allied all make an account enabled).

 - Their password is temporarily locked due to too many incorrect attempts.
 Can be unlocked using the AD Tools.

 - Sometimes a device can hold onto an old/bad password and cause recurring lockouts.
 Ensure their password is up-to-date in all of their devices and programs to avoid this.

 - If you can't solve it, contact the Help Desk for help identifying the device causing the lockout.
 See [Link for document 48098 is unavailable at this time.] for more information.

 - Helpful for making sure that their password is not expired.

 - Indicates if they are enrolled in 2-factor authentication

 - If this section is not blank, the user has an Exchange account

-- Shows any inbox rules they have set up, which can be helpful for troubleshooting
+- It also shows any inbox rules they have set up, which can be helpful for troubleshooting

 - They may have certain things sent to a folder or deleted, so can be useful to see where items might end up.